MShawon/YouTube-Viewer/README.md

 # YouTube Viewer
 Simple program to increase YouTube views written in Python.

 **Disclaimer:** This has been developed for educational purposes only.
+Any action you take using this script is strictly at your own risk.
+I will not be liable for any losses or damages you face using this script.

 **Cons:** Try not to use this script every day.
 Run this once or twice a week with newer proxies.
 Guess this will reduce the view decrease issue.